Frank Robinson: Personal life

-Robinson met his wife, Barbara Ann Cole, in 1961.
-They married that year and lived in Los Angeles where Barbara sold real estate.
+Robinson met Barbara Ann Cole in 1961; they married that year and lived in Los Angeles where Barbara sold real estate.
 They had two children.
 In 2003, he guest starred on an episode of Yes, Dear as himself, along with Ernie Banks and Johnny Bench.

 On February 7, 2019, Robinson died of bone cancer in Los Angeles at the age of 83.